What is a Bioactive Terrarium? (+ How to Make One)

 Springtails are the most popular option when considering what custodial critters to bring into the fold.

-These tiny detritivores are the perfect mold-munching machines, and they are small enough to be a good fit for almost any sized terrarium.
+These tiny detritivores are the perfect mold-munching machines, and they’re small enough to fit in any sized terrarium.
+Plus, they require virtually no care at all.

 Isopods